StevenJL/rucamat/README.md

   "classes":[
     {
-      "name": "TagController",
+      "name": "UserController",
-      "locations:" ["app/controllers/tag_controller.rb"],
+      "locations:" ["app/controllers/user_controller.rb"],
       "methods": [
         {
           "name": "create",
           "search_results":[
             {
               "line_number": "25",
-              "search_result": "      tags.ancestors.each do |tag|"
+              "search_result": "      user.validate if user"
             },
             {
               "line_number": "40",
-              "search_result": "      temp_array = tags.ancestors.reverse"
+              "search_result": "     user.validate "
             },
           ]
         }
       ]
     }
   ]
+}

 ```

-### Options
+#### Options Usage

-You can specify which classes or modules.
+You can specify which classes or modules to analyze.
 Note these options are used in conjunction (boolean and operator) and returns only results satisfying ALL constraints.

 ```
 $ rucamat generate --class='ApplicationController'